dkhan0103/mkhan348-clo835-assignment1/README.md

-## Using Terraform to Deploy 4 webserver in public subnet and 2 in private subnet
+## Using Terraform to EC2 instance in public subnet.

 Instructions on using Terraform to deploy EC2 instance.